-The Azure application allows ShareGate Desktop to identify to Office 365 that it is running operations on your tenant through an access token.
-This will reduce throttling on tasks between Sharegate Desktop and Office 365.
+The Azure application allows ShareGate Desktop to identify to Microsoft 365 that it is running operations on your tenant through an access token.
+This will reduce throttling and improve performance on tasks between ShareGate Desktop and Microsoft 365.
 It also grants ShareGate Desktop rights to use certain Microsoft functionality, such as the Graph API.

 Users need to consent to the Azure ShareGate Desktop application within the ShareGate Desktop app.
-You will be prompted to consent as soon as you login to your environment.
+You will be prompted to consent as soon as you log in to your environment.
 This option can be changed anytime in the permissions settings.
-When you consent, all SharePoint Online Administrators will have access to the Office Graph for Office 365 Group creation.
+When you consent, all SharePoint Online Administrators will have access to the Office Graph for Microsoft 365 Group creation.

 If you usually run your operations on PowerShell, open the ShareGate Desktop application to consent, then continue operations as normal (there is no way to consent to the Azure Desktop application through PowerShell).